johnnyearlie/john-earlie-portfolio/README.md

-# John Earlie - Professional Portfolio
+# Johnny Earlie - Professional Portfolio

 A modern, responsive portfolio website showcasing my professional experience as an Operations Manager and Creative Professional, built with React, TypeScript, and Tailwind CSS.